sorinirimies/droidtui/README.md

 | `End` | Jump to end of results |
 | `q` / `Esc` | Quit application / Return from results |
 | `Ctrl+C` | Force quit |

+**Note**: Screen streaming opens in a separate window.
+Close the window or press Q/Esc in it to stop streaming.

 ### Interface Layout